DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 This document's reference construction reuses the `XChaCha20_DJB-Poly1305` AEAD of Appendix 1 with no associated data; `<ticket-key-id>` selects the ticket key, so its integrity follows from decryption failing under the wrong key, and a dedicated `TK` keeps ticket sealing separate from query traffic.

-The client stores the ticket together with the `resume-secret` it derived and the ticket expiry.
+The client stores the ticket together with the `resume-secret` it derived and an expiry it computes locally from the advertised `<ticket-lifetime>` and the time the ticket was received, further capped by the certificate expiry and local policy; the `<ticket-expiry>` field itself is sealed inside the ticket and not readable by the client.

 The ticket is delivered in the response control block: